stormpath/stormpath-framework-spec/registration.md

 ## <a name="POST_Body_Format"></a> POST Body Format

-The content type of the POST may be `application/x-www-form-urlencoded` or `application/json`, the framework should be configured to accept both.
+The content type of the POST body may be `application/x-www-form-urlencoded` or `application/json`, the framework integration should parse both.

 This section uses JSON for example purposes.